Baby Sunscreen Spray: The Gentle Sunscreen Spray For Kids

 Important note: when you’re using a spray sunscreen, always apply it outside.
 The spray can affect the air quality in your home — depending on what type of spray you’re using — and it can make your floors slippery and unsafe.

 If you’re trying to apply spray sunscreen on a windy day, you may not be able to get the full SPF coverage because of the wind blowing the spray away.
 Make sure the air is calm before you start spraying.

 Applying Spray Sunscreen To Your Face

-Because of the dangers we mentioned above about inhaling the spray, never apply sunscreen directly to your or your baby’s face.
+Because of the dangers we mentioned above about inhaling the spray, never apply baby sunscreen spray directly to your or your baby’s face.

 If you do that, you’re spraying it directly on the nose and mouth, making it unsafe for both you and your baby.
-Instead, spray the sunscreen generously into your hands and then rub it onto your face.
+Instead, spray the sunscreen generously into your hands and then rub it onto your or your baby’s face.

-When it’s difficult to apply sunscreen to your baby’s face, try our Fragrance Free SPF 50 Baby Face Mineral Sunscreen Stick.
-It glides on sheer and is gently formulated with 100% non-nano zinc oxide.
-This lightweight baby sunscreen is fragrance-free and formulated for very sensitive skin.
+When it’s difficult to apply sunscreen to your baby’s face, you can try our Fragrance Free SPF 50 Baby Face Mineral Sunscreen Stick.
+It glides on sheer and is gently formulated with zinc oxide.
+This lightweight baby sunscreen is fragrance-free and formulated for all skin types including very sensitive skin.